 December 25 – Christmas Day

-A public holiday in many parts of the world, Christmas is a great time to remind employees of holiday policies and encourage them to take time off and recharge.
+A public holiday in many parts of the world, Christmas is a great time to remind people of holiday policies and encourage them to take time off to recharge.

 Recommended For Further Reading